Making sure our services meet women’s needs

 We gather detailed feedback from the women we support to ensure that our services are meeting their needs and are effective in making a difference in their lives.
 We also collect targeted data which allows us to explore a range of the issues and disadvantages women are facing.
 Each year we produce an Impact Report which shares the information we have gathered and the impact we have achieved,

-From 1st April 2020 to 31st March 2021 we supported 97 women in 8 prisons in England and 88 women in the community in London.
+From 1st April 2021 to 31st March 2022 we supported 123 women and 2 birthing people in 7 prisons in England, and 122 women in the community in London and the South East.
 We provided a range of practical and emotional support during pregnancy, birth and in the first two years of parenting.
+We also supported 33 women during separation from their baby; more than twice the number supported last year.

-100% of the women who gave us feedback felt we had helped improve their mental health and well-being
+87% of the women who gave us feedback felt our support had helped improve their mental health and well-being

 We also commission external evaluations of our services: